Our Family of Companies

 Life insurance is generally taxable when a distribution is made in excess of premiums paid.

-If you have specific questions on why you are receiving a 1099, please review your transaction history for potential taxable events (payments, withdrawals, interest, dividends, or capital gains received, etc.) or reach out to a tax professional or financial representative to discuss specific taxable events or treatment.
+If you have specific questions on why you are receiving a 1099-R, please review your transaction history for potential taxable events (payments, withdrawals, interest, dividends, or capital gains received, etc.) or reach out to a tax professional or financial representative to discuss specific taxable events or treatment.

 When Should I Receive My 1099?